pushmix/laravel-web-notification/README.md

 php artisan vendor:publish --provider="Pushmix\WebNotification\PushmixServiceProvider"
 ```

-## Display Opt In Prompt
+## Displaying Opt In Prompt

-Display opt in prompt to your website visitor by including it into your template.
-Alternatively you can manually copy and paste content of `vendor.pushmix.optin` into template.
+To display opt in prompt you will need to include block of javascrip into your template using Blade `@include` derictive.

+Alternatively you can copy and paste content of `vendor.pushmix.optin` into template.

 Preview in the web browser to ensure that opt in prompt is trigegred.
 Please note that web browser must be compatible with Push API, otherwise opt in prompt will not be displayed.

 ```bash
     <body>